danielcorin/blog/content/posts/2023/openai-function-calling.md

 ```

 We see `"quantity": 3/4` isn't valid JSON.
-We can try to steer the model adding description to the `pydantic` field:
+We can try to steer the model adding a description to the `pydantic` field:

 ```python
 class Ingredient(BaseModel):